I’ve done it.

 - Optional: additional pepitas and oats for sprinkling

-- Preheat oven to 375°F. Spray all 12 cups of a standard muffin tin with parchment paper, allowing an overhang on both sides.
-Spray the paper with cooking spray.
+- Preheat oven to 375°F. Spray or grease all 12 cups of a standard muffin tin.

 - In a blender or food processor, process the oats, apple juice, pumpkin, pepitas, syrup, pumpkin pie spice, and salt until blended and smooth.
 Add the baking soda; process 10 seconds to combine.
 Scrape batter into prepared pan, smoothing the top.
 Sprinkle with some pepitas and oats, if desired.

 - Bake in the preheated oven 20 to 25 minutes or until a toothpick inserted near the center of a muffin comes out clean.

 - Transfer tin to a wire rack and cool 10 minutes.
 Remove muffins from tin and serve warm or let cool completely.